bndnio/concurrency-mini-problems/README.md

 The tangle consists of the idea that in order for some work to be pushed onto the network, it must first do work to contribute to the network.
 It is a directed acyclic graph, where each piece of work is represented as a node.
-As an actor wishes to add some work to the system, it must verify the work of two others (nodes).
+If an actor wishes to add some work to the system, it must verify the work of two others (nodes).
-When verified, a directed arrow is created from the nodes which recieved the verification to the node requesting work.
+Once complete, a directed arrow is created from the nodes which recieved the verification to the node requesting work.

 For now, we will simplify the system, ignoring weighting and instead treating